citizenweb3/staking/Cosmos.md

 [![Screenshot-from-2020-10-21-16-43-54.png](https://i.postimg.cc/PrZxTPBk/Screenshot-from-2020-10-21-16-43-54.png)](https://postimg.cc/crxZc4xD)

 4) You will arrive at a page with a list of the validators.
-Find Citizen Cosmos and click 'delegate':
+Find the Citizen Web3 validator and click 'delegate':

 [![Screenshot-from-2020-10-21-16-45-02.png](https://i.postimg.cc/x1591H5B/Screenshot-from-2020-10-21-16-45-02.png)](https://postimg.cc/FYYMPY2x)